-- the transformation of Masisa into a different type of legal entity; - the merger of Masisa with or into another company; - the disposition of 50% or more of our assets, whether or not that sale includes our liabilities or the proposal or amendment of any business plan involving the transfer of more than 50% of our assets; - the granting of security interests or personal guarantees to secure or guarantee third parties' obligations exceeding 50% of our assets, except with regard to our subsidiaries; - the creation of preferential rights for a class of shares or an amendment to those already existing, in which case the right to withdraw only accrues to dissenting shareholders of the class or classes of shares adversely affected; - the amendment of our bylaws to correct any formal defect in our incorporation, or any amendment of our bylaws that grants a shareholder a right to withdraw: - the approval by our shareholders of our ceasing to be subject to the regulations applicable to publicly held corporations in the event we no longer meet the requirements under Chilean law to qualify as such a corporation; and - any other causes as may be established by Chilean law and our bylaws (our bylaws currently do not establish any instances).
+- the transformation of Masisa into a different type of legal entity; - the merger of Masisa with or into another company; - the disposition of 50% or more of our assets, whether or not that sale includes our liabilities or the proposal or amendment of any business plan involving the transfer of more than 50% of our assets; - the granting of security interests or personal guarantees to secure or guarantee third parties' obligations exceeding 50% of our assets, except with regard to our subsidiaries; - the creation of preferential rights for a class of shares or an amendment to those already existing, in which case the right to withdraw only accrues to dissenting shareholders of the class or classes of shares adversely affected; - the amendment of our bylaws to correct any formal defect in our incorporation, or any amendment of our bylaws that grants a shareholder a right to withdraw; - the approval by our shareholders of our ceasing to be subject to the regulations applicable to publicly held corporations in the event we no longer meet the requirements under Chilean law to qualify as such a corporation; and - any other causes as may be established by Chilean law and our bylaws (our bylaws currently do not establish any instances).

-In addition, shareholders of a publicly held corporation, such as Masisa, have the right to withdraw if a person acquires 2/3 or more of the outstanding voting stock of the company and does not make a tender offer for the remaining shares within 30 days of that acquisition at a price not lower than the price that would be paid shareholders exercising their rights to withdraw.
+In addition, shareholders of a publicly held corporation, such as Masisa, have the right to withdraw if a person acquires /3 or more of the outstanding voting stock of the company and does not make a tender offer for the remaining shares within 30 days of that acquisition at a price not lower than the price that would be paid shareholders exercising their rights to withdraw.
 However, the right of withdrawal described in the previous sentence does not apply in the event the company reduces its capital as a result of not having fully subscribed and paid an increase of capital within the statutory term.

-ADR holders own a beneficial interest in shares held by the Depositary bank and, accordingly, they are not listed as shareholders on the share registry of the Company.
-The Depositary will not exercise withdrawal rights on behalf of ADR holders.
+ADR holders own a beneficial interest in shares held by the depositary bank and, accordingly, they are not listed as shareholders on the share registry of the Company.
+In addition, there is an absence of legal precedent as to whether a shareholder (such as an ADR depositary bank) that votes at the same time both for and against a proposal may exercise withdrawal rights with respect to those shares voted against the proposal and it is uncertain whether an ADR depositary bank could exercise withdrawal rights on behalf of ADR holders.
 Accordingly, in order to ensure a valid exercise of withdrawal rights, an ADR holder must cancel his ADRs and become a registered shareholder of the Company no later than the date which is five Chilean business days before the shareholders' meeting at which the vote which would give rise to withdrawal rights is taken, or the applicable record date for withdrawal rights that arise other than as a result of a shareholder vote.
 Withdrawal rights must then be exercised in the manner prescribed in the notice to shareholders that is required to be sent to shareholders of Chilean public companies advising such holders of their right of withdrawal.
 If an event occurs that gives rise to withdrawal rights, ADR holders will have a limited time to cancel their ADRs and to become registered shareholders of the Company prior to the record date for the shareholders meeting or other event giving rise to such withdrawal rights.
 If an ADR holder does not become a registered shareholder of the Company prior to such record date he will not be able to exercise the withdrawal rights available to registered shareholders.